hookdeck/hookdeck-vercel/README.md

 If you have multiple entries in the config file with the same `matcher`, be aware that the middleware will send the request via `fetch` call once per match and will try to do that in paralell.
 This heavy use is not a common case, but please check [Edge Middleware Limitations](https://vercel.com/docs/functions/edge-middleware/limitations) if you are in this scenario.

-## 7. Webhook signature verification
+## 7. Webhook Signature Verification

 It is good practice to verify the signature of the requests that arrive at your Middleware.
 To ensure that the requests processed from Hookdeck are authentic, include your [Signing Secret](https://dashboard.hookdeck.com/settings/project/secrets) as an environment variable in your Vercel project with the name `HOOKDECK_SIGNING_SECRET`.